ccmdesign/stem-gender-nuxt/content/articles/introduction.md

 ::

 - Establishing initiatives to promote gender equity, including genderresponsive policies, mentorship programs, and scholarship programmes.
 Additionally, conducting gender audits to ensure safe and supportive environments for women.
-- Establishing initiatives to promote gender equity, including genderresponsive policies, mentorship programs, and scholarship programmes.
-Additionally, conducting gender audits to ensure safe and supportive environments for women.
-Comprehensive data collection efforts that utilize genderresponsive methodologies to identify barriers to women’s participation in STEM, inform evidence-based policies that address gender inequalities.
+- Comprehensive data collection efforts that utilize genderresponsive methodologies to identify barriers to women’s participation in STEM, inform evidence-based policies that address gender inequalities.
 - Designing and implementing mentorship frameworks and collaborative networks that empower marginalized women in STEM, providing them with leadership opportunities and resources to enhance their participation in decision-making and research initiatives.
 - Building support systems to facilitate women’s transitions from STEM education to the workforce.
 These systems include curriculum revisions, capacity-building initiatives, and policy frameworks, ensuring women receive ongoing support throughout their careers.